Ten quick, unique deviled egg recipes for any occasion.

 - Hard boil the eggs, peel and spoon out the yolks.

-- Add them to the bowl / jug with two tablespoons of sour cream, the dill and a pinch of cayenne pepper .
+- Add them to the bowl / jug with two tablespoons of sour cream, two teaspoons of mustard, the dill and a pinch of cayenne pepper .

 - Spoon the mix back into the egg white and top each one with a shrimp.
 Sprinkle the cheese over the top and, if you like your eggs warm, put them under the grill for no more than two or three minutes.